Financial Disclaimer

 What Are the Rule of 72 and Rule of 90?

 The Rule of 72 and Rule of 90 are two of the most practical shortcuts in personal finance.
-Developed from compound interest mathematics, these rules let any investor estimate how long money takes to grow without a spreadsheet or financial calculator.
+Developed from compound interest mathematics, these rules let any investor work out how long money takes to grow without a spreadsheet or financial calculator.
+The U.S. Securities and Exchange Commission investor education portal points to compound growth as the single most important concept for long-term wealth building, and these rules are the fastest way to pick up on exactly how powerful it is.

 The Mathematics Behind the Rules